-A way of organising and exploring the teachings, grounded in early sources and tested in lived practice.
+A way of organising and exploring the teachings, grounded in early sources and tested in living practice.

 What is the Dharma Matrix Project?